By Kate Massarella, Wageningen University (Netherlands)

 As this discussion shows, transformation has emerged as a popular new term that signifies deep and radical change.
 It is rooted in activism and politics.
 It requires us to challenge the status quo and embrace complexity and messiness.
 However, actual use of the term transformation does not always reflect these radical sentiments.
 For example, within social science exploration of systemic approaches to transformations to sustainability an ‘assumption that transformation processes can be better initiated and amplified within the current political, economic and cultural institutional system, dominant actors and related rationales’ can be identified.
 In some cases the emphasis is on incremental change, often focusing only on individual consumption and behaviour change and not addressing the underlying causes of climate change and biodiversity loss.
 In other cases it is asserted that transformation can be brought about by ‘rethinking of economic, environmental and social policies and the way they relate to each other’ without questioning the system, politics and power dynamics of the system from which the policies emerge.

-In conservation circles, big ideas that claim to be transformative can often, in reality, reflect the advancement or extension of existing paradigms and approaches.
+In response to global biodiversity crises, a number of radical ideas have been put forward and are gaining momentum.
+However, critics have challenged the ability of such ideas to bring about truly transformational change.
 For example, the Nature Needs Half movement advocates a ‘transformation of human society’.
-This, they argue, requires that half of the earth be put aside for conservation via a significant increase in protected areas, which have long been a central feature of conservation practice.
-However, this approach ignores the underlying global forces that drive biodiversity loss, and could result in significant injustices through the further marginalisation of poor, forest-dwelling and indigenous communities.
+This, they argue, requires that half of the earth be put aside for conservation via a significant increase in protected areas.
+However, it is argued that this approach merely extends the existing conservation paradigm that is designed around protected areas, ignores the underlying global forces that drive biodiversity loss, and could result in significant injustices through the further marginalisation of poor, forest-dwelling and indigenous communities.